Where Heaven and Earth Meet

+Where Heaven and Earth Meet: Jerusalem's Sacred Esplanade is a 2009 interdisciplinary book concerning the history of the Temple Mount (referred to as al-Haram al-Sharif in Islam) written from an interfaith perspective.

+Composition

-Where Heaven and Earth Meet: Jerusalem's Sacred Esplanade is a 2009 book about the esplanade in Jerusalem "known to Jews as the Temple Mount and to Muslims as al-Haram al-Sharif, or the Noble Sanctuary", edited by Oleg Grabar, the French art historian, archeologist and Harvard professor, and Benjamin Z. Kedar, the Israeli professor emeritus of history and vice-president of the Israel Academy of Sciences and Humanities at the Hebrew University of Jerusalem.
+The subject matter of the book is the esplanade in Jerusalem "known to Jews as the Temple Mount and to Muslims as al-Haram al-Sharif, or the Noble Sanctuary".

+The book was edited by Oleg Grabar, the French art historian, archeologist and Harvard professor, and Benjamin Z. Kedar, the Israeli professor emeritus of history and vice-president of the Israel Academy of Sciences and Humanities at the Hebrew University of Jerusalem.
 It was published by the University of Texas Press in Austin, Texas.

-Composition

 The book was composed by means of a joint undertaking by 21 Jewish, Muslim and Christian scholars from the Hebrew University of Jerusalem, Al Quds University and the Center for Jerusalem Studies, and the École biblique et archéologique française de Jérusalem under the sponsorship of Israeli, Palestinian and Dominican Catholic institutions in Jerusalem.

 Over the course of twenty or so chapters in the form of chronologically ordered interdisciplinary essays – taking in history, archaeology, biblical and Islamic studies, geography, art, architecture and religion – the books narrates the transformation of the site and the stories around it over the ages, from the first temple period through to the present-day contestation of the space between Arabs and Israelis.

-Included among the contributors was Sari Nusseibeh, president of Al Quds University and "a well-known Palestinian personality" and Mustafa Abu Sway, director of the institution's Islamic Research Center.
+Included among the contributors was Sari Nusseibeh, president of Al-Quds University and "a well-known Palestinian personality" and Mustafa Abu Sway, director of the institution's Islamic Research Center.

-Zvi Zameret, director of Israeli research institute Yad Ben Zvi, one of the project's sponsors, said: “We took on a complicated challenge" tackling one of “the most sensitive subject in the world.”
+Zvi Zameret, director of Israeli research institute Yad Ben Zvi, one of the project's sponsors, said: "We took on a complicated challenge" tackling one of "the most sensitive subject in the world."